Low-carb diets are very effective. That is a scientific fact.

 Nuts are real foods, no doubt about that.

-They are also very high in fat, almonds for example having about 70% of calories as fat.
+They are also very high in fat, almonds for example have about 70% of calories as fat.

 However, nuts are very easy to overeat on.